Sage-Bionetworks/jccli/README.md

 3. Approve/merge the pull request and delete the feature branch made for testing purposes (`Sage-Bionetworks:jccli/fix-types-in-docs`, in the example).

+## Versioning
+We try to follow [semantic versioning](https://semver.org/) as much as possble.
+We use [bump2version](https://pypi.org/project/bump2version/) to help automate versioning of this project.
+Versions are usually bumped after a release.

 ## Resources

 Below are some handy resource links.